sabaFitwi/Holidaze/README.md

 ## Testing E2E CYPRESS

-The project includes one spec with two tests, login and logout.
+The project includes Create venue, login and logout tests.
 To run tests, first, you need to run the live server.
 This is done by the following command:

 ```